civican/legisinfo/44-1/bills/S-14/bill_text.md

 Paragraph 16(1)(t) of the `Canada National Parks Act` is replaced by the following:

-the use, transportation and storage of pesticides and other toxic substances, including products treated with or containing any of those substances;
+the use, transportation and storage of pesticides and other toxic substances, **including products treated with or containing any of those substances**;

+> **Explanatory Note**:
+> Relevant portion of subsection 16(1):
+> *Existing Text*:
+> > The Governor in Council may make regulations respecting
+> >
+> > the use, transportation and temporary storage of pesticides and other toxic substances;

 ### Section 3